Ethics Review Committee (ERC)

 - Management level experience in dealing with difficult issues or other experience that would demonstrate an ability to deal with difficult situations and build consensus.

-- Experience in the subject of ethics – from university to practical business application and experience, either teaching or taking course work.
+- Experience in the subject of ethics and professional conduct – from university to practical business application and experience, either teaching or taking course work.

-- Teaching or other public speaking experience that would demonstrate the ability to organize materials, as well as, the possession of good communication skills.
+- Teaching or other public speaking experience that would demonstrate the ability to organize materials, as well as, the possession of good written and verbal communication skills.

 Committee Chair and Contact Information